xxsimoxx/stats-for-update-manager/readme.txt

 === Stats for Update Manager ===
 Plugin Name:        Stats for Update Manager
-Description:        With Stats for Update Manager you can count active installations of your plugins.
+Description:        With Stats for Update Manager you can count active installations of your plugins and themes.
 Version:            1.1.0
 Text Domain:        stats-for-update-manager
 Domain Path:        /languages